KokeCacao/chenhanke.me/_pages/miscellious.md

 toc: false
 kokicraft:
   - image_path: /assets/images/nail6.jpg
-    excerpt: 'This is a well-known Minecraft Server in China founded, hosted, and coded by myself.
-In my 13 years old, it was my first buesness tcreating $500 USD per month.
-I learned how to host a server, prevent DDoS attacks, use SQL Databases, optimize experience, handling grelationships with other competators, and program a game.
-During the process, many players and developers who enjoyed my server joined the team and helped creating texture, videos, ect... for my server.'
+    excerpt: 'This was a well-known Minecraft Server in China founded, hosted, and coded by myself in my 13 years old.
+It was my first buesness creating $500 USD per month in 2014.
+The most challenging aspect in hosting the server is to learn different techniques to prevent DDoS attacks, use SQL Databases, optimize experience, handling relationships with other competators, and program a game.
+During the process, many players and developers who enjoyed my server joined the team and helped creating texture, videos, ect... for my server.
+It is one of the most exciting experience for me dare to intrude into adult-society.'
     url: /b/sample
     btn_label: "..."
     btn_class: "btn--primary"
     section_name: "0"
 terasology:
   - image_path: /assets/images/nail7.jpg
-    excerpt: 'I joined an open-source project on Github developing a game called Terasology.
-There, I implemented a new Sponge Block and a new End Biome using Java.'
+    excerpt: 'This highschool competition, organized by Google, divide real world problems from various companies into smaller tasks for competitor to pick and finish.
+I joined an open-source project on Github developing a game called Terasology.
+There, I implemented a new Sponge Block and a new End Biome using Java.
+Not only does it give me an award for recognition, it also tought me the method of tasks division that I used for prividing learning opportunities to novice in my robotics club.
+This way, they can merge with other team members easily.'
     url: https://github.com/MovingBlocks/Terasology
     btn_label: "See Github"
     btn_class: "btn--primary"